 Although not an ideal situation, many marriages do not work out and end in divorce.
 This can often be a stressful and unsettling experience.
 When children are involved, a divorce can become further complicated.
 You may be concerned about the stability of their future, especially financially.
 Therefore, it’s important that you know where you and your ex-spouse stand.
 Also, how much you or your ex- spouse will be expected to pay to contribute to the financial stability of your children.

 Child maintenance is the mechanism that is put in place in England and Wales to ensure that both parents pay a share of the upkeep of their children even after they are divorced.

-If you and your ex-partner share the care of your children, then the maintenance payments will take into account the time spend with you and the time spent with them to ensure that this is a fair reflection of your circumstances.
+If you and your ex-partner share the care of your children, then the maintenance payments will take into account the time spent with you and the time spent with them to ensure that this is a fair reflection of your circumstances.

 There are currently half a million families who have decided to make arrangements for child maintenance payments themselves with their ex-partners, with no involvement from the government.
-You can agree an amount, how regularly this is paid and even how it is paid.
+You can agree on an amount, how regularly this is paid and even how it is paid.
 This is a family-based agreement.

 Even though you may have the best intentions, you may not be able to agree on the details without some outside help.
 We can help you come to an agreed settlement.

 Where this does not work, you do have the opportunity of asking the Statutory Child Maintenance Service to get involved.